-Avoiding plastic bags is maybe the most famous tip to reduce waste and go green.
+Avoiding plastic bags is maybe the most popular tip to reduce waste and go green.

-It is a serious issue not only because food production involves deforestation and C02 emissions.
+It is a serious issue not only because food production involves deforestation and creates C02 emissions.

 By only buying food that we know we are going to eat, we drastically reduce the amount of waste we produce in the kitchen.

 If you create a meal plan, you basically will know what food you and your family are going to consume during the week.

 This should dramatically reduce the amount of food waste you are creating each year.

 Nowadays, too many people are still sending broken things to landfills when they could just have repaired them.